-Benefits of Buying: The full purchase price of your equipment is tax deductible.
-You can deduct the complete cost of your equipment in the first year, or you can spread it out over several years.
-Buying is also an easier process, since you don’t have to worry about lease contracts or provide any financial information.
+Benefits of Buying: The full purchase price of your equipment is tax-deductible.
+You may be able to deduct the complete cost of your equipment in the first year, or you may be required to spread it out over several years.
+Buying is also an easier process since you don’t have to worry about lease contracts or provide any financial information.
 And once you own your equipment, you can decide how to maintain it, who services it, and where to buy your consumables.
 Although buying does require an up-front investment, it also means you usually end up paying less in the long run when compared to leasing.

 Contact us today and we’ll help you navigate the buying or leasing process.